voucherifyio/voucherify-openapi/docs/custom-webhook-sites/introduction-to-webhook.md

 - Send and publish unique codes from campaign
 - Send plain message to customers

+> 🚧 Work in Progress
+>
+> The documentation of the following distribution webhooks is in progress.
+Activities with links to event pages are documented.

 The documentation of these events contains data for all purposes.
 The objects which are shared between the purposes are marked as `required`.
 The objects which appear only for specific purposes are respectively described.

 - Segment related activities:
   - [Customer entered segment](ref:events-customer-segment-entered "Customer entered segment event documentation")
   - [Customer left segment](ref:events-customer-segment-left "Customer left segment event documentation")
 - Manual messages:
-  - [Send and publish unique codes from a campaign](ref:events-distribution-publication-succeeded "Send and publish unique codes from a campaign event documentation") (this is the only setting for manual messages that sends webhooks)
+  - Send and publish unique codes from a campaign (this is the only setting for manual messages that sends webhooks)
 - Cart related activities:
   - [Order update](ref:events-customer-order-updated "Order updated event documentation")
   - [Order has been paid](ref:events-customer-order-paid "Order paid event documentation")